Here's some PLA Benchies (if for some reason you've not seen any before).

 This article is going to give you all the information you need surrounding PLA 3D filament - what it is, what it's good for and how to print with it.

 PLA is very probably the most popular 3d printing filament around.
 There’s a good reason for that popularity.
-PLA is one of the easiest materials to work with, giving good results within a wider range of variables than the majority of other filaments on the market.
+Its one of the easiest materials to work and print with, giving good results within a wider range of variables than the majority of other filaments on the market.

-Good PLA filament is forgiving to print with and has excellent finish quality.
+PLA properties mean its forgiving to print with and has excellent finish quality.

 In this article, we’re going to take a closer look at PLA and show you how to get the best results possible when using it on your print jobs.

 You might be wondering what exactly is PLA filament made from?
 Well its full term is Poly-Lactic Acid and it is a thermoplastic polymer.

 Because it is derived from natural sources like corn and sometimes sugarcane, PLA is sometimes referred to a bioplastic.
 The majority of other thermoplastics are distilled from non-renewable resources like petroleum.